zgsm-ai/site/public/docs/en_us/installation/README.md

 ![alt text](/docs_imges/install/login_web.png)

-After logging in, you can start using Shenma.
+After logging in, you can start using Costrict.

 ---